DiegoLibonati/morphson/README.md

 1. Clone the repository with `git clone "repository link"`
 2. Join to `json-client` folder and `json-api` folder and execute: `npm install` or `yarn install` in the terminal
-3. Go to the previous folder and execute: `docker-compose build --no-cache` in the terminal
+3. Go to the previous folder and execute: `docker-compose -f dev.docker-compose.yaml build --no-cache` in the terminal
-4. Once built, you must execute the command: `docker-compose up --force-recreate` in the terminal
+4. Once built, you must execute the command: `docker-compose -f dev.docker-compose.yaml up --force-recreate` in the terminal

-NOTE: You have to be standing in the folder containing the: `docker-compose.yml` and you need to install `Docker Desktop` if you are in Windows.
+NOTE: You have to be standing in the folder containing the: `dev.docker-compose.yaml` and you need to install `Docker Desktop` if you are in Windows.

 ## Description